 Sandrine Brachotte †

-Abstract

 This Essay develops avenues for private international law (PIL) to deal with cases involving the interaction between Western state law and distinctive forms of law that citizens from post-colonial states, especially African states, bring with them to Europe.
 Laws of the second type, which I call “post-colonial legality,” incorporate both traditional forms of legality usually dubbed “religious” and “customary” law along with state law that originates from colonial law.
 Drawing on some lessons from decolonial theory, I try to apply to this particular context a “less colonial” PIL theory and subsequent PIL rules and reasoning.
 The argument builds on the Western scholarship that has shown PIL’s potential to deal with cultural diversity (according to the paradigm of cultural cosmopolitanism) and non-state norms (in the mode of legal pluralism), and identifies what pursuing a decolonial objective would add thereto.

-Keywords: Legal Theory, Private International Law, Decolonial Theory, Legal Pluralism, Cultural Cosmopolitanism, Foreign Law, Foreign Status, Public Policy.

 Introduction

-This Essay examines court litigation in European states that involves the interaction of Western law and the laws claimed by citizens from post-colonial states, particularly from Africa, who want to settle(or reside temporarily) or are already settled in a European state.
+This Essay examines court litigation in European states that involves the interaction of Western law and the laws claimed by citizens from post-colonial states, particularly from Africa, who want to settle, reside temporarily, or are already settled in a European state.
 Without attempting to resolve the conceptual question of the legal character of these norms, I shall refer to “post-colonial legality” as the combination of non-state norms, that are usually called European “religious” and “customary” law, and state law that finds its historical origin in European colonization.
 The state and non-state aspects of post-colonial legality are closely connected.
-State law often officially refers to some religious or customary norms; non-state norms may be de facto followed by the population because state institutions are deficient, state legal standards are simply ineffective, or because post-colonial state law might reflect concepts or standards inspired on religious or customary norms.
-These “assemblages,” to borrow and expression from Sassen, notably reflect the colonial and post-colonial history of the state concerned, regarding, among other things, the relationship with European settlers (during the colonial period) and Western states (during the post-colonial period); the existence of other, non-European colonization(s) and how it was perceived by the local population; and the plurality and diversity of communities living in the post-colonial state concerned.
+State law often officially refers to some religious or customary norms; non-state norms may be de facto followed by the population because state institutions are deficient, state legal standards are simply ineffective; andpost-colonial state law might reflect concepts or standards inspired on religious or customary norms.
+These “assemblages,” to borrow an expression from Sassen, notably reflect the colonial and post-colonial history of the state regarding, among other things: the relationship with European settlers (during the colonial period) and Western states (during the post-colonial period); the existence of other, non-European colonization(s) and how it was perceived by the local population; and the plurality and diversity of communities living in the post-colonial state concerned.
 It is further considered that the legal pluralism resulting from the coexistence of and the interactions between these legalities in (African) post-colonial states vary depending on each state and is constantly changing.